mathieu-benoit/asp-dot-net-core-on-azure-web-app/README.md

 - GitHub as source control to leverage key features for collaboration such as feature-branch with pull request, etc.
 - CI/CD definitions as Code with the exported json file of the Build and Release Definitions

-# Alternatives and potantial further considerations
+# Alternatives and potential further considerations

 - Improvements
     - [Configure VSTS and Microsoft Teams](https://almvm.azurewebsites.net/labs/vsts/teams/) (or Slack or HipChat, etc.) to add more collaboration by setting up notifications once a work item is updated, a commit is done, a build or release or done, etc.